University staff begin strike action in dispute over job cuts

 “They need to listen to staff and students, commit to ruling out compulsory redundancies and get back to the negotiating table.”

+UHI said in the face of a projected operating deficit of £4.4 million, it is implementing a financial recovery plan to ensure long-term sustainability.

+As part of this, it said savings totalling £3 million are being delivered to reduce the deficit to £1.4 million in 2025–26, with the aim of returning to break even by the end of 2026–27.

-A spokesperson for the University of the Highlands and Islands said: “We understand that members of UCU plan to take industrial action in response to proposed redundancies within our executive office.
+A spokesperson for the university said: “We understand that members of UCU plan to take industrial action in response to proposed redundancies within our executive office.

 “We recognise that this is a challenging and uncertain time for colleagues, and we have engaged in extensive and constructive dialogue to explore all possible alternatives.
 Unfortunately, no viable options have been identified that would deliver the level of financial sustainability the university requires.